 - Password Management Software.
 Provides helpful tools to assist you with creating and storing passwords.

-- Vulnerability Scanning.
+- Vulnerability Management and Scanning.
 Vulnerability scans provide critical information to the Information Security Office and management as part of the risk assessment process for campus systems.

 - Information Security Training.
 CSU, Chico provides Information Security Awareness online and on-campus training materials designed to provide staff and faculty with the knowledge they need to secure information resources.